agubran/GitOps-Assessment/README.md

 This assessment uses a lightweight k8s cluster - check this URL [https://thechief.io/c/editorial/k3d-vs-k3s-vs-kind-vs-microk8s-vs-minikube/] :

-∴ the first part of the asseessment is to install cluster.
+- the first part of the asseessment is to install cluster.
-∴ you can use k3d that can simulate a cluster of more than one node on your personal machine.
+- you can use k3d that can simulate a cluster of more than one node on your personal machine.

 ## 2 - Cluster Preparation

-∴ Once the cluster is created you can interact with it using `kubectl`.
+- once the cluster is created you can interact with it using `kubectl`.
-∴ then , in order to prepare the cluster you will need to install _helm_ (the k8s package manager).
+- then , in order to prepare the cluster you will need to install _helm_ (the k8s package manager).

 Afterwards, you need to install and deploy the following services to your cluster: